shipshapecode/shepherd/docs-src/tutorials/02-usage.md

   - `label` The label to add for `aria-label`
 - `classes`: A string of extra classes to add to the step's content element.
 - `buttons`: An array of buttons to add to the step.
 These will be rendered in a footer below the main body text.
 Each button in the array is an object of the format:
-  - `text`: The HTML text of the button
+  - `label`: The label to add for `aria-label`.
+It can also be a function that returns a string (useful with i18n solutions).
+  - `disabled`: A boolean that controls the `disabled` attribute.
+It can also be a function that returns a boolean.
   - `classes`: Extra classes to apply to the `<a>`
   - `secondary`: A boolean, that when true, adds a `shepherd-button-secondary` class to the button
+  - `text`: The HTML text of the button.
+It can also be a function that returns a string (useful with i18n solutions).
   - `action`: A function executed when the button is clicked on.
    It is automatically bound to the `tour` the step is associated with, so things like `this.next` will work inside the action.
 You can use action to skip steps or navigate to specific steps, with something like: